Visit the Campbell Scientific Forum to submit your question to users around the world.

 The following are some suggested security measures that can be taken:

 Note: The above security measures are only effective if physical access to the datalogger is secured.
 If absolute security is a requirement, keep the datalogger and power supply under lock and key.
 In addition, secure any telecommunications hardware.

 How effective are pass-code lockouts for CRBasic PakBus dataloggers?

-Pass-code lockouts (historically known as “security codes”) are the oldest method of securing a Campbell Scientific datalogger.
-This method provides a level of security, mainly for PakBus communication.
+Pass-code lockouts (historically known as security codes) are the oldest method of securing a Campbell Scientific datalogger.
+This method provides a level of security, mainly for PakBus communications.
 However, someone with physical access to a datalogger or telecommunications hardware may be able to overcome the five-digit pass-code lockouts.
-To further secure PakBus communication, use the PakBus Encryption Key and PakBus/TCP password.
+To further secure PakBus communications, use the PakBus Encryption Key and PakBus/TCP password.

 Which datalogger files can be encrypted?

 Encryption is available for CRBasic program files to provide a means of securing proprietary code or making a program tamper resistant.
-Only .CR<X> and .DLD program files and those files specified by the Include instruction are decrypted at compile time for use by a datalogger.
+Only CR

 Can files on a PakBus datalogger be hidden?

 The FileManage() instruction can be used to hide files on a datalogger.
 The following are some important reminders: